Women's and Gender Studies (WGST)

 Women's and Gender Studies Courses

 WGST 210.
 Sexuality and Religious Controversies in the United States and Beyond From pulpits to political campaigns, notions of sexuality are deployed in religious discourse to develop definitions of morality, ethics, family, marriage, gender, citizenship, civil liberties, righteousness and sinfulness.
 Religious concepts have also been used as creative tools to repress, liberate, legislate, and re-vision various conceptions of sexuality.
 This course will examine the ways in which religious ideologies, theologies, motivations, and practices function in both public and private contexts in debates over a range of topics, including homosexuality, abortion, and public comportment.
 We will consider questions about how ideas of sexuality are established as normative through scriptural, ritual, and rhetorical devices.
-6 cr., HU, RAD; HI, IDS, Offered in alternate years.
-SpringS.
-Sippy
+6 cr., HI, IDS, Offered in alternate years.
+Not offered in 2014-2015.

 WGST 240.
 Gender, Globalization and War This course examines the relationship between globalization, gender and militarism to understand how globalization and militarism are gendered, and processes through which gender becomes globalized and militarized.
 We will focus on the field of transnational feminist theorizing which both "genders the international" and "internationalizes gender."
 We will take up the different theoretical and disciplinary approaches to this project, as well as the perspectives and methods put forth for studying gender, race and class transnationally.
 We will explore how economic development, human rights, and the politics of resistance (particularly in the NGO sector) are gendered.
-6 cr., SS; SI, Not offered in 2013-2014.
+6 cr., SI, SpringM.
+Sehgal